 Independent Writer/Producer: James has been working in film since the early 90s having previously written his first screenplay in 1988.
 In 1991 he moved to San Francisco to study film with a friend at San Francisco State.
 After a short time there and being involved in the indie film scene that existed in San Francisco, he and his partner chose to step away from school and focus on filmmaking.
 This effort ultimately lead to the formation of IIE an independent production company.
 Later the team that started out indie moved towards the direction of producing studio films, ultimately taking offices in the historic Marx Brothers Bldg on the RKO (indie) side of Paramout Studios in 2011.
 In 2012, after obtaining their distribution, they moved from the lot to once again step into production and expand their network of distribution platforms.
-James Duval can be reached through Continuum Motion Pictures.
 IMDb James Duval here

-Site & Personal Introduction: The Continuum Motion Pictures team asked me to write an introduction of myself for this website.
+I was asked to write an introduction of myself for this website.
 I think the best thing I can do is write about what made me want to become a filmmaker.
 When I was twelve I suffered from extreme depression, a very common thing I now understand.
 It was a difficult time.
 I felt isolated and alone.
 I felt I had nothing in common with those around me.
 I saw the world and felt about the world differently.
 It was when I saw Lawrence of Arabia, I felt I had found someone like myself.
 Someone who had done amazing things despite not being like everyone else.
 Many scenes in the film became very important to me.
 I even learned to do the match “trick,” and trust me, there is no trick.
 You just cannot care that it hurts.
 Now as young people are prone to do, I did take things a little far.
 Fortunately my parents knew when to and when not to intercede.

 I took this inspiration and began to read ravenously, which, by the way, is easy in the winter in Alaska without a TV in the house.
 I read everything I could get my hands on.
 Then I began to write.
 I loved writing.
 I loved writing about people in difficult situations rising to accomplish great things.